darrelclute/darrelclute.github.io/data/pages/resume.rst

 IT Infrastructure Architect
 ===========================

-IT professional with over 10 years of experience in multiple roles.
+IT professional with over 10 years of experience in multiple roles, typically serving in a cross functional capacity.
 Excels in a dynamic environment with constant change.
 Prefers automation to manual repetition, and being a partner to the business instead of a simple services provider.

 Work Experience